 When you want an alternative operating system, Linux is usually the answer.
 But what Linux smartphone operating systems are available to install today?

-Although tainted by several false starts, Ubuntu Touch is currently being maintained by UBports.
-This means that Ubuntu’s abandoned mobile operating system lives on (as does Unity).
+Originally released by Ubuntu developers Canonical, Ubuntu Touch is currently being maintained by UBports.
+This means that Ubuntu’s abandoned mobile operating system lives on.

 Currently supported devices include the handsets where Ubuntu Touch came pre-installed, along with the OnePlus One, Fairphone 2, and Nexus 5 (Hammerhead).
 Many more are in active development, such as the OnePlus 2 and OnePlus 3.